Lourdes Gourriel

-Lourdes Gourriel Delgado (born 25 March 1957) is a former Cuban baseball player.
+Lourdes Gourriel Delgado (born 25 March 1957) is a Cuban former baseball player.
 He played his entire career in the Cuban National Series, and appeared with the Cuba national baseball team in nearly all of its international competitions from the late 1970s to mid 1990s, becoming an Olympic gold medalist.

 Domestic career

 Gourriel played in the Cuban National Series.
 He won the Cuban National Series Rookie of the Year Award during the 1976-77 Cuban National Series for Azucareros.
 In 1978–1979, he hit 12 doubles to tie Armando Capiró and Jorge Beltrán for the Serie Nacional lead.
 He debuted with the Cuba national baseball team that year, hitting .294 in the 1979 Intercontinental Cup.

 Gourriel led the 1979–1980 Serie Nacional with 77 hits.
 In the 1988 Selective Series, he hit .430 to win the batting title.
 In the 1989–1990 National Series, he drew 8 intentional walks to tie Alejo O'Reilly for the lead in his region.

 The old-timer kept on hitting in 1993–1994, winning a National Series batting crown (.395) and also leading in doubles (19).
 He won the Cuban National Series Most Valuable Player Award.
 In the 1994–1995 Serie Nacional, Gourriel led with 18 intentional walks.
 He spent his final summer with the national team, hitting .464 to lead the 1995 Pan American Games.